French Onion Soup

 What to drink

 Given this soup is supposed to be a restorative antidote to overindulgence you don't really need wine with it as well as in it.
-But a glass of Aligoté or other inexpensive dry white is traditional.
+But a glass of aligoté, chablis or muscadet would be perfect.